Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: The binary valuations

-Summarizing the arguments so far, we proved that the only possible case is when $C_j=\emptyset$ and we can eliminate agent $i$'s envy by removing any indivisible good from $M_j$.
-Therefore, $\cA$ is EFXM. \end{proof} We remark that even without the condition~\eqref{eq:allocation}, we can say that any $\Phi$-fair allocation satisfies a weaker variant of the EFXM: for any $i,j \in N$, agent $i$ uses the EFX criterion if $u_i(C_j)=0$, and the EF criterion otherwise.
+Summarizing the arguments so far, the only possible case is when $C_j=\emptyset$ and we can eliminate agent $i$'s envy towards agent $j$ by removing any indivisible good from $M_j$.
+Therefore, $\cA$ is EFXM. \end{proof} We remark that even without the condition~\eqref{eq:allocation}, we can say that any $\Phi$-fair allocation satisfies a slightly weaker variant of the EFXM: for any $i,j \in N$, agent $i$ uses the EFX criterion if $u_i(C_j)=0$, and the EF criterion otherwise.